-We currently operate 14 wholly owned production facilities in Europe, North and South America, South Africa and Asia, and one jointly owned production facility at Dortmund, Germany.
+We currently operate 14 wholly owned production facilities, excluding the under-construction facility at La Porte, Texas, in Europe, North and South America, South Africa and Asia and one jointly owned production facility at Dortmund, Germany.
 Most of our production facilities are ISO 9001, Quality Management and ISO 14001, Environmental Management certified.

-The map provides an overview of the geographical footprint of our production network as of December 31, 2023:
+The map provides an overview of the geographical footprint of our production network as of December 31, 2024: